openshift-cs/okd.io/docs/faq.md

 Currently, single-node cluster installations cannot be deployed directly by the 4.7 installer.
 This is a [known issue](https://github.com/openshift/okd/blob/master/KNOWN_ISSUES.md).
 Single-node cluster installations do work with the 4.8 nightly installer builds.

-As an alternative, if OKD version 4.7 is needed, you may have luck with Charo Gruver's [OKD 4 Single Node Cluster instructions](https://cgruver.github.io/okd4-single-node-cluster/).
+As an alternative, if OKD version 4.7 is needed, you may have luck with Charro Gruver's [OKD 4 Single Node Cluster instructions](https://cgruver.github.io/okd4-single-node-cluster/).
 You can also use [Code Ready Containers (CRC)](https://www.okd.io/crc.html) to run a single-node cluster on your desktop.

 ## What to do in case of errors?
 If you experience problems during installation you *must* collect the bootstrap log bundle, see [instructions](https://docs.okd.io/latest/installing/installing-troubleshooting.html)